 - To add an interface for DRAC power control connections: - 1.
 Type the IP Address or Hostname for this interface in the IP Address/Hostname field. - 2.
-Type a TCP Port for this connection in the TCP Port field.
-DRAC 5 only.
-TCP Port is not required for DRAC 4. - 3.
+Type a TCP Port for this connection in the TCP Port field. - 3.
 Enter authentication information: - To use a service account for authentication, select the Use Service Account Credentials checkbox.
 Select the service account to use in the Service Account Name menu.